cookbooks/about/README.md

+## NB
+The repositories under this organization are not affiliated with Opscode.
+We track Opscode cookbook repositories in the same way we track any other cookbook vendor/maintainer.
+Contributing to these repositories should be a straight forward as, updating the `qa` branch to the `master` branch, making your changes against the updated `qa` branch, and ensuring your pull requests merges cleanly against the `qa` branch.

+More details follow...

 ## Beta
 ### Do not use in production.
 These cookbook repositories are likely to change.
 You should only use them in contexts that can accommodate such change.

+### Contributing
+There are opportunities for people to join cookbook teams, and demonstrate their expertise with Chef and the application cookbook.
+Alternatively, submit issue reports and pull requests to the upstream/vendor repo, the tracked repo or the reference cookbook repo.

+Team membership entails:

+ - managing which vendor/upstream repo is the reference cookbook, e.g there are currently 4 `user(s)` cookbooks.
+ - reviewing issue reports and pull requests
+ - monitoring best-practices and soliciting contributions
+ - **generally demonstrating that you are one of the go-to-people for Chef + the application**

 ### Subject
 We track, without preference: